marghe943/kibanaChoroplethMap/README.md

   10.3 write 'world' in place of 'logstash-*'
   10.4 click the 'create' button
 11. repeate point 9 but write 'name_of_the_index_containing_geo_referenced_data' in place of 'logstash-*'
-12. now you can use the Choropleth Map Visualization
+12. now you can use the Choropleth Map Visualization.
+13. NOTE: due to layers uploading you have to wait from 30s to 60s before you can use the Choropleth Map Visualization!

 ### Usage